Child Death

 2022-0179 16 Jun 2022 West Sussex

-Concerns summary There's a lack of national guidance for urgent tonsillectomy referrals in children, especially regarding choking hazards.
+Concerns summary (AI summary) There's a lack of national guidance for urgent tonsillectomy referrals in children, especially regarding choking hazards.
 Delays in care occurred due to staff leave, poor communication between trusts, and inadequate incident investigation systems across company sites.

 Esma Guzel